kjaymiller/kjaymiller/content/my-anxiety-makes-me-GTD.md

 Recently I've been on a tear with new podcasts, live streams, and communities.

-My secret is these are all cries for help.
+My secret is these are all _cries for help_.

 Not in a life threatening way, but in the stuck in an axiety induced feedback loop.